getcarina/getcarina.com/_tutorials/2015-10-20-servicenet.md

     Name: f11f822500bb
     ```

-1. Choose a segment (one of the nodes) from the output of `docker info`.
-Although any segment (node) will work, you could choose the one with the fewest running containers.
+1. Choose a node (one of the nodes) from the output of `docker info`.
+Although any node (node) will work, you could choose the one with the fewest running containers.
 In the preceding output, that would be `3947b48f-7b6b-409b-8a49-a9d71672a0d4-n2`.

-1. Get the internal IP address of the segment using the `racknet/ip` Docker utility image.
+1. Get the internal IP address of the node using the `racknet/ip` Docker utility image.

     ```bash
     $ docker run --rm \